LaberLogic/BuildIT/docs/architecture/01_introduction_and_goals.md

 ### Core Functional Requirements

 * **Company Registration**
   Companies can self-register.
-Upon registration, the company is created along with the initial admin user account.
+Upon registration, the company is created along with the initial manager user account.

 * **User and Role Management**
-  Admin users (Managers) can create, update, and remove users within their company and assign roles (e.g. Manager, Worker).
+  Managers can create, update, and remove users within their company and assign roles (e.g. Manager, Worker).

 * **Construction Site Management**
   Managers can create and maintain construction sites, assign users to sites, and manage site-related resources.

 * **Material Tracking**
   Basic functionality to track materials per site, including used and required materials.
+Show warning on threshold exceeded.

 * **Role-Based Access Control (RBAC)**
   Permissions are enforced as follows:
+   * **Admin**: Full access to manage users, sites, and materials, can also manage managers.
   * **Managers**: Full access to manage users, sites, and materials.
   * **Workers**: Read-only access to information for assigned sites.